U engine: Tandem twin engine

 A tandem twin engine, occasionally used in motorcycles and go-karts, is a two-cylinder engine which uses a similar design to U engines.

 The motor has two crankshafts, one for each cylinder which are joined and kept in co-ordination by load carrying, crank-phasing gears connecting the two cylinders.

 The tandem twin layout is used only with two-stroke engines since these must have a discrete crankcase chamber per cylinder.
 The prime advantage of a tandem-twin two-stroke is that the engine can be very narrow while allowing chain final drive without a power-wasting 90° turn.

 Between 1975 and 1982, Kawasaki used the design to win four 250 cc and four 350 cc world championships before they retired from Grand Prix racing.
 The engine design was also used for a road legal production motorcycle inspired by the racer.
 The Kawasaki KR models were instrumental in establishing the company as a manufacturer of high-performance motorcycles.

 Rotax developed a similar tandem twin design, the model 256, which it sold to independent constructors.
 The CCM Armstrong 250 cc, Waddon, EMC, Hejira, Decorite, and Cotton racers used this engine.
 CCM Armstrong developed a 350 cc version of the engine.
 Aprilia's 1985 GP racing bikes also used the Rotax model 256.

 Single crankshaft

 An unusual variation on the U engine is the use of a single crankshaft which is linked to the pistons in both cylinder banks by rocking beams.
 This system was used in an eight-cylinder petrol engine produced by the All-British Car Company between 1906 and 1908.

+Odd number of cylinders

+At the 2025 EICMA show, MV Agusta presented the prototype of a five-cylinder engine in an U configuration called "Cinque Cilindri."

+Initial press reports referred to it as a VR engine, while others already called it an U engine.

+After MV Agusta itself published the first technical datas, it became clear that it is an U engine.

+MV Agusta has announced, that upcoming models with this engine will complement the current model lineup rather than replacing any model in it.
+The engine is scheduled to go into series production in the next few years.

+When the engine goes into series production, the Italian manufacturer will achieve two firsts in engine construction: This engine will be the first U engine with an odd number of cylinders ever and also the first five-cylinder engine in the serial production of motorcycles.